BOOKS IN EUROPEAN LANGUAGES

 George L. Stavraki

-Theoretical physicist, currently researcher, Federal Research Center “Information and Control”, Russian Academy of Sciences.
+Theoretical physicist, currently researcher, Federal Research Center “Computer Science and Control”, Russian Academy of Sciences.
 In 1966 his report on the International school on high energy physics (Yalta) suggested the possibility of local descriptions of a system of interacting boson and fermion fields within the framework of a unified closed algebra that generalizes the canonical commutation relations, and was the first to define the concept of Lie superalgebras (referred to as K-algebras) and to construct an example of a simple Lie superalgebra.
 In 1990 the “Theoretical and mathematical physics” journal published his first version of the operator-field model of space-time as a virtual causal structure.
 In 2009 he published a book, “Model of Space-Time as a Field Noncommutative Causal Structure” (M.: URSS) detailing the construction of the model and giving consequences that determine the characteristics of the group charge of its basic fields.